-Changes in chapter March 2020 KM.
+Changes in chapter March 2021 KM.
 KS

-1 A 2 g ii Mobile Combustion in manufacturing industries and construction 1 A 4 a ii Commercial / institutional: Mobile 1 A 4 b ii Residential: Household and gardening (mobile) 1 A 4 c ii Agriculture/Forestry/Fishing: Off-road vehicles and other machinery 1A 4 c iii Agriculture/Forestry/Fishing: National fishing 1 A 5 b Other, Mobile (including military, land based and recreational boats)
+1 A 2 g vii Mobile Combustion in manufacturing industries and construction

+1 A 4 a ii Commercial / institutional: Mobile

+1 A 4 b ii Residential: Household and gardening (mobile)

+1 A 4 c ii Agriculture/Forestry/Fishing: Off-road vehicles and other machinery

+1A 4 c iii Agriculture/Forestry/Fishing: National fishing

+1 A 5 b Other, Mobile (including military, land based and recreational boats)

-This chapter covers emissions from mobile combustion in commercial, institutional and residential sectors for NFR categories 1A4aii, 1A4ci, 1A4ciii and 1A5b (Table 3.23) including machinery types in the Finnish Off-Road machinery model presented in Table 3.24.
+This chapter covers emissions from mobile combustion in commercial, institutional and residential sectors for NFR categories 1A4aii, 1A4ci, 1A4ciii and 1A5b (Table 3.24) including machinery types in the Finnish Off-Road machinery model presented in Table 3.25.
+The contributions of the categories are presented in Tables 3.23a-f.